trco/wannabe/README.md

 # Wannabe

-A versatile Go tool for effortlessly generating mock APIs.
+A versatile Go tool for effortlessly generating mock APIs for all your needs.

 ## Getting started